BaronScottCS/InsertionSort/README.md

 # InsertionSort
-command line program demonstrating the insertion sort
+This is a command line program demonstrating the insertion sort

 ## Description